divyeshmakwana96/Pochta/README.md

 ## Why Pochta?
-If you are using MJML app you can use MailJet integration to test your emails.
-However, neither your local images get hosted on MailJet server, nor you get an option to embed images as inline attachments or get to host on your preferred CDN directly.
+If you are using the MJML app you can use MailJet integration to test your emails.
+However, neither your local images get hosted on the MailJet server, nor you get an option to embed images as inline attachments.
+You also don't get to host on your preferred CDN directly.

-Of course, these limitations can be overcome by exporting html manually and/or updating image sources but, if your assets are constantly changing during the development, then this can be a tedious task.
+Of course, these limitations can be overcome by exporting HTML manually and/or updating image sources.
+If your assets are constantly changing during the development then it would be a tedious task.

-If you don't have a MailJet account than you're probably relying on Outlook 2010's stationary feature.
-Outlook is notorious for changing html content and will mess up your layouts in unintended ways.
+If you don't have a MailJet account then you're probably relying on Outlook 2010's stationary feature.
+The outlook is notorious for changing the HTML content and will mess up your layouts in unintended ways.

-Pochta eliminates this limitations and you can have multiple CDN and ESP for your need.
+Pochta eliminates these limitations, and you can have multiple CDN and ESP for your need.
 Additionally, you can build and export your email with a CDN provider for the e-blast distribution.
+Pochta will take care of parsing, uploading, and updating image sources for you.
+You will have multiple options to choose from for image distribution.

-Pochta also has a built in **capture** feature which can take screenshots of your email for various devices widths and scale factors.
+Pochta also has a built-in **capture** feature that can take screenshots of your email for various device widths and scale factors.
+You will be able to take Retina or higher size screenshots for the mobile devices.

 Below are some email and CDN service providers that are currently supported by Pochta:
 -----------